CkPython

 # The application is now free to do anything else

-# while the file is uploading.
+# while the file is being uploaded.

 # For this example, we'll simply sleep and periodically